jayunit100/network-policy-subproject/dan-cluster-policy-iv.md

-Taken from the first section of https://docs.google.com/document/d/10t4q5XO1ED2PnK3ishn4y3G4Tma7uMYgesG-itQHMiU/edit#
+Taken from the fourth section of https://docs.google.com/document/d/10t4q5XO1ED2PnK3ishn4y3G4Tma7uMYgesG-itQHMiU/edit#

 <!--
 **Note:** When your KEP is complete, all of these comment blocks should be removed.